jbosstools/m2e-apt/README.md

 Maven integration with Eclipse JDT Annotation Processor Toolkit.
 ================================================================

+⚠️ **The m2e-apt code [has been moved](https://github.com/eclipse-m2e/m2e-core/pull/579) to the [Eclipse m2e](https://github.com/eclipse-m2e/m2e-core/) project.
+It'll be part of m2e 2.x releases.
+As a consequence, this repository is now archived.**

 [![Build Status](https://travis-ci.org/jbosstools/m2e-apt.svg?branch=master)](https://travis-ci.org/jbosstools/m2e-apt)

 m2e-apt aims at providing automatic Annotation Processing configuration in Eclipse based on your project's pom.xml and its classpath dependencies. m2e-apt requires Java >= 1.8 to run, but will work on Java 6 projects.